UlordChain/Document/Proof-of-Work.md

 Runs	| 0.876262

-## 2. Performance of One-way Function cryptoHello
+## 2. Performance of One-way Function CryptoHello
 ### 2.1 Performance on CPU
 **CPU Platforms**
 Our test is based on four platforms, including server, PC, Tianhe-2, and embedded system.
 The parameters of these platforms are presented in table 2-1.